Llannelongue/pgs-covid19/docs/_pages/faqs.md

 <p>
 <details>
   <summary><b>How can I download model files of these genetic scores?</b> </summary>
   You can find a download link (named "Download model files") on the Score page of each platform.
-Following the link, you will be directed to a clound drive page where we hosted model files of all the considerred traits for the platform.
+Following the link, you will be directed to a cloud drive page where we hosted model files of all the considerred traits for the platform.
 There is a "Download" bottom at right-top corner of the page, which will allow you to download all the model files in bulk.
 Or you can choose the model file of a trait you are intersted in and download the particular model file in a similar way.
 Please note that you can only download model files of gene expression traits in bulk as we have compressed them to a single file.

 </details>
 </p>